“Healthy” Foods to Avoid when you have Mast Cell Activation Syndrome or Histamine Intolerance

 So, what if you want to make an arugula salad to go with your wild caught salmon dinner?
 Let’s say you’re buying a healthy salad dressing.

-You might come across carrageenan and guar gum on the label.
+You might come across carrageenan and xanthan gum on the label.

 These two are common food additives.
 But are they safe?
 Read on to find out…

-Avoid Carrageenan and Guar Gum if you have Mast Cell Activation Syndrome or Histamine Intolerance
+Avoid Carrageenan and Xanthan Gum if you have Mast Cell Activation Syndrome or Histamine Intolerance

-Carrageenan and Guar Gum are additives to watch out for if you have Mast Cell Activation Syndrome of Histamine Intolerance.
+Carrageenan and Xanthan Gum are additives to watch out for if you have Mast Cell Activation Syndrome of Histamine Intolerance.

 They are often found in salad dressings, non-dairy milks, and ice cream.